lambdaclass/lambdaworks/bootcamp/sparkling_water_0b10.md

 - Find all the multiplicative subgroups of the multiplicative group of integers modulo 17.
 - Define a field in lambdaworks.
 - Write simple code using the different field operations in lambdaworks.
+- Implement a basic version of Shamir secret sharing.

 ### Week 2 - Fundamentals II